ned2/slapdash/README.md

 ## Running Your App

+Installing Slapdash will result into the `run-slapdash-dev` executable being installed into the same virtualenv, which will be available provided you have activated the virtualenv.
+This command invokes your Dash app's `run_server` method, which in turn uses the Flask development server to run your app.

+    $ run-slapdash-dev

-You can launch the app using the `run-flask.py` script, which uses Flask's development server (and which shouldn't be used in production).
-The script takes a couple of arguments optional parameters, which you can discover with the `--help` flag.
-The `--debug` flag is particularly useful, activating the Dash dev tools, including hot reloading.
+The script takes a couple of arguments optional parameters, which you can discover with the `--help`.
+You may need to set the port using the `--port` parameter.
+If you need to expose your app outside your local machine, you will want to set `--host 0.0.0.0`.

-    $ python run-flask.py --debug

-You can run your app using a WSGI server (such as Gunicorn) with the `wsgi.py` entry point like so:
+While convenient, the development webserver should *not* be used in production.
+You can run your app using a WSGI server (such as Gunicorn) with the `slapdash.wsgi` entry point (defined in `wsgi.py`) like so:

     $ gunicorn slapdash.wsgi

-Or if you'd rather not install the Slapdash package, relative to the root directory:
+Or if you'd rather not install the `slapdash` package, relative to the root
+directory:

     $ gunicorn src.slapdash.wsgi